By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 • Designation of preneed guardian and similar Florida-specific instruments.

 Estate planning is where the question of how to establish Florida residency really pays off, since Florida has no state estate tax.
+For the strategic side of integrating residency with the rest of your financial picture, see our tax planning library.

 Several trust structures are particularly attractive once Florida is your tax home: